 Good for clean, dry, indoor industrial environments.
 DP motors can handle some dripping water if it falls from overhead.
 They usually have vents that face down and are cooled by a continuous air flow.

 - WP 1: Ventilation passages are constructed to minimize the entrance of rain, snow, and particles in the air.

-- WP 2: Ventilating passages at intake and discharge are arranged so high velocity air and particles blown into the motor can be discharged without entering internal passages.
+- WP 2: Ventilating passages at intake and discharge are arranged so air and particles blown into the motor can be discharged without entering internal passages.

 DPBV (Drip Proof Blower Ventilated)